-(Revised May 13, 2003)
+(Revised May 13, 2003) - 9) Affordability At least 10% of the total number of ARCPUD residential dwelling units, rounded up to the next higher integer, shall be designated and made available as Affordable Housing Units as defined in this Zoning Bylaw.

-- d) ARCPUD Open Space Standards: A minimum of forty percent (40%) of the total land area of the ARCPUD shall be set aside and maintained as open space.
-The following standards shall apply to the required ARCPUD open space land area: - The following shall not be counted as part of the required ARCPUD open space: Community Buildings or other buildings housing common facilities, median strips, landscaped areas within parking lots, or lawn/landscaped areas on individual Home Site lots, or any impervious areas for the open collection and management of storm water. - 2) A minimum of forty percent (40%) of the required ARCPUD open space shall be suitable for use for passive and/or active recreational purposes. - 3) A minimum of fifty percent (50%) of the required ARCPUD open space shall be preserved in its natural pre-development condition, unless the Planning Board finds that it is not practical for the ARCPUD to preserve this amount of natural land due to previous land alteration activities. - 4) Wetland resource areas as defined and regulated pursuant to the Massachusetts Wetlands Protection Act (M.G.L.
-Ch.
-131A) shall comprise not more than fifty percent (50%) of the required ARCPUD open space. - 5) The required ARCPUD open space shall be contiguous, unless the Planning Board finds that it is not practical for all the open space to be contiguous due to the particular shape and topography of the ARCPUD site or, for the same reasons, that it is advantageous to allow separated open space areas in order to best protect natural features of the site. - To the greatest extent possible, the allocation and reserve of ARCPUD open space should establish a network of open space within the site.
-Wherever possible, the ARCPUD open space shall be contiguous to and interconnect with other existing open spaces bordering the ARCPUD.
-The ARCPUD plan should take into account any Town of Medway or other public agency plans for preservation or improvements to public open space adjacent to the ARCPUD site, so as to provide potential for linkage and access to said adjacent public open space.
-As a condition of issuance of the Special Permit for an ARCPUD.
-The Planning Board may require the ARCPUD applicant to provide paths, walkways or other appropriate physical connections to adjacent open spaces.
+(Added June 16, 2006) - b) ARCPUD Open Space Standards: A minimum of forty percent (40%) of the total land area of the ARCPUD shall be set aside and maintained as open space.
+The following standards shall apply to the required ARCPUD open space land area: - 1) The following shall not qualify toward the required ARCPUD open space. - (a) Surface stormwater management systems serving the ARCPUD such as retention and detention ponds - (b) Sub-surface drainage, septic and leaching systems per Title 5 - (c) Fifty percent (50%) of the land area subject to any type of utility easement - (d) Land within fifteen feet (15') of any dwelling unit - (e) Community buildings or other buildings housing common facilities and any associated parking. - (f) Median strips, landscaped areas within parking lots or landscaped areas on individual home lots.

+- 2) A minimum of forty percent (40%) of the required ARCPUD open space shall be suitable for use for passive and/or active recreational purposes. - 3) A minimum of fifty percent (50%) of the required ARCPUD open space shall be preserved in its natural pre-development condition, unless the Planning Board finds that it is not practical for the ARCPUD to preserve this amount of natural land due to previous land alteration activities. - 4) Resource areas as defined and regulated pursuant to the Medway General Wetlands Protection Bylaw (ARTICLE XXII, Section 2) shall comprise not more than fifty percent (50%) of the required ARCPUD open space.
+The applicant may include a greater percentage of resource areas in any proposed open space beyond the minimum amount required.
+This provision shall apply only to ARCPUD special permit application filed with the Town of Medway after May 14, 2007.

+(Revised May 14, 2007) - 5) The required ARCPUD open space shall be contiguous, unless the Planning Board finds that it is not practical for all the open space to be contiguous due to the particular shape and topography of the ARCPUD site or, for the same